lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 transmission error and possible losses in the last window. {{RFC8724}} defines a single algorithm based on Ethernet CRC computation.

-The naming convention is "rcs" followed by the algorithm name.
+The naming convention is "rcs-" followed by the algorithm name.

 For Ack-on-Error mode, the All-1 fragment may just contain the RCS or can include a tile.
 The parameters defines the
 behavior: